cmusatyalab/rtface/server/README.md

 #Overview
-RTFace, a framework that selectively blurs a person's face based on his identity in real-time to protect user's privacy.
+RTFace is a framework that selectively blurs a person's face based on his identity in real-time to protect user's privacy.
 It leverages object tracking to achieve real-time while running face detection using [dlib](http://dlib.net), and face recognition using [OpenFace](https://cmusatyalab.github.io/openface).

 #Server